TosbackCgusBridge-Bot/CGUs-versions/Gifts/Privacy Policy.md

 Search for Gifts FIND NOW Fall ContestsWin $1000 and More X Win $1000 and more!
-Pin a gift from Gifts.com for a chance to WIN IT!
-Well choose a winner every week to win the gift, up to a $100 value.
+Create a Winter Wonderland Pinterest Board through December 20th for your chance to win $1000!
+Well choose a winner December 21st.
 Learn More Vote for the Best Gifts of 2012 &.
 You Could Win $1000!
 Learn More

 *   Christmas